sentinel-hub/custom-scripts/sentinel-2/ulyssys_water_quality_viewer/Readme.md

 ### How to cite

+In order to make this script fully citeable, we obtained a doi via [preprints.org](https://www.preprints.org/) and uploaded the supplementary document as a technical note, available under [this link.](https://www.preprints.org/manuscript/202001.0386/v1)

+In a document bibliography, please use the following citation:

 Zlinszky, A.; Padányi-Gulyás, G. Ulyssys Water Quality Viewer Technical Description Supplementary.
 Preprints 2020, 2020010386 (doi: 10.20944/preprints202001.0386.v1).

 <img src="assets/ulyssys_logo.png" width="250"/>